API reference

 and return JSON.
 The base URL is https://captchaapi.eu/api/v1.

-In a standard integration the widget calls both endpoints from the browser.
-You usually
+In a standard integration the widget calls /challenge from the browser, and

 POST /api/v1/captcha/challenge